coreinfrastructure/best-practices-badge/doc/other.md

   <dd>
   This MAY be implemented using a generated container and/or installation script(s).
-  Dependencies would typically be installed by invoking system and/or language package manager(s).
+  External dependencies would typically be installed by invoking system and/or language package manager(s), per external_dependencies.
   </dd></dl>

+*   <a name="external_dependencies"></a>
+    The project MUST list external dependencies in a computer-processable way.
+    <sup>[<a href="#external_dependencies">external_dependencies</a>]</sup>
+    *Details*:
+    Typically this is done using the conventions of package manager and/or build system.
+    Note that this helps implement installation_development_quick.

 ### Continuity